-- How can Auth0 be structured to support our SDLC (Software Development Lifecycle)?
+- How can Auth0 be structured to support your SDLC (Software Development Lifecycle)?

-- How can I ensure that my Auth0 Tenants are appropriately associated with my contract?
+- How can you ensure that your Auth0 tenants are appropriately associated with your contract?

-- What do I need to consider if there are other projects in my organization integrating with Auth0?
+- What do you need to consider if there are other projects in your organization integrating with Auth0?
 Particularly projects that target their own, or a different domain of users (for example, applications that only employees will use)?

 Organizations often service more than one domain of user - customers, employees, and affiliates being the most frequently encountered, with typically little to no cross-over: employees, say, don’t use the same applications as customers and vice-versa.
 In some cases there can also be a need to partition further within a domain - separate groups of customers, say, who use different and unconnected products.
 Auth0 provides a way to segregate your users and the associated collateral, and tenant provision covers this in more detail.
 If you need to provision an independent tenant then you’ll also want to associate this with your existing Auth0 account, so that you can take full advantage of the benefits provided at your organization’s contracted subscription level.